JodliDev/BudDi/README.md

 ```

 ## What is it made of?
-The backend is written in TypeScript using Node.js which starts an HTTP and WebSocket server using Express.
+The backend is written in TypeScript using Node.js, which starts an HTTP and WebSocket server using Express and ws.
 Data is saved using SQLite.
 The frontend is written in TypeScript using Mithril.js.
-Both backend and frontend are packed by Webpack.
+Both backend and frontend are packed and minified via Webpack.